Donald Trump injured but safe after shooting at election rally, gunman and spectator killed

 The Republican Party’s presumptive presidential candidate was whisked away to safety by the United States Secret Service and rushed to a hospital after shots rang out at his poll rally in Butler, Pennsylvania, at around 6.15 pm.

-There appeared to be blood on Trump’s face as he was evacuated from the lectern where he had been speaking.
+There appeared to be blood on Trump’s face as he was evacuated from the lectern where he had been speaking and into a vehicle.
+The rally was held outdoors in an area with buildings in close proximity.

-As he was being escorted away amid the ensuing chaos, Trump raised his fist in the air, eliciting chants of “USA!
-USA!
-USA!” from his supporters.

-The suspected assailant, who was not an attendee at the rally, was killed by Secret Service agents, reported AP.
+The suspected assailant, an adult male, was not an attendee at the rally and was killed by Secret Service agents, reported AP.
 The authorities recovered one ArmaLite assault rifle at the scene.

 One spectator was killed while two others were critically injured in the shooting, according to the news agency.